 Remembering SAS hero dog Kuga

-Belgian Mallinois Kuga saved lives in Afghanistan but paid the ultimate price, ultimately succumbing to war wounds on 24 July 2012.
+Belgian Mallinois Kuga saved lives in Afghanistan but paid the ultimate price, succumbing to war wounds on 24 July 2012.
 Twelve years on, Leading Seaman Nadav Harel reports how a special MWD was not only man’s best friend, but a true member of his SAS team.
 Story extracted from ARMY Newspaper dated 18 July 2024.

 FILE PHOTO: Military working dog ‘Kuga’ in Tarin Kowt, Uruzgan, Afghanistan.
 SOTG photo.